arisinwonderland/OODSpring22/README.md

 # Object Oriented Design
 This is my (Aris Yu's) Java portfolio for the course CSCI328 - Object Oriented Design at MCLA, taught by Mark Cohen.
-I'm taking this course in the spring semester of 2022.
+I took this course in the spring semester of 2022.
+The repo was initially private, but has been made public following my completion of the course.
 Associated programs are in individual folders labeled by number and project type.
 ### Assignments
 * Assignment 1 (02/04/22): Setting up Replit and Git integration.
 Basic shell usage.
 * Assignment 2 (02/11/22): Modification of Course for practice with ArrayLists and simple methods.
 Creation of Jug for practice with classes.